iamshm/Linux-Unix-Commands/Commands.md

 - `pwd` - _shows the present working directory_

+-  `chmod` - _command sets the file permissions flags on a file or folder

 ## Listing Files
 - `ls`
 - If you want to see the list of files on your UNIX or Linux system, use the `ls` command